agdturner/ccg-r2d/README.md

   - National boundaries and human population
 - Make a versioned release on Maven Central.
 - Investigate ways to speed up rendering.
+- Community development:
+  - Raise awareness
+  - Develop use cases
+  - Reach out to GeoSpatial librabry developers ([Apache SIS](https://github.com/apache/sis), [JTS](https://github.com/locationtech/jts), [GeoTools](https://github.com/geotools/geotools)).

-## Contributions welcome
+## Contributing
-- Please submit issues.
+- Thanks for thinking about this.
+- If this is to form into a collaborative project, it could do with a code of conduct and contributor guidelines based on something like this: [Open Source Guide](https://opensource.guide/)

-## LICENSE
+## LICENCE
 - [APACHE LICENSE, VERSION 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+- If you want this licensed differently, then this could be considered...

 ## Acknowledgements and thanks
-- The [University of Leeds](http://www.leeds.ac.uk) and some externally funded research grants have supported the development of libraries dependencies.
+- The [University of Leeds](http://www.leeds.ac.uk) is my employer and I have used work time to help develop some of the code in this repository and in libraries dependencies.
 - Thank you Eric for the [BigMath](https://github.com/eobermuhlner/big-math) library.